The-Osint-Toolbox/OSINT-Advanced-Searching/README.md

 <p align="center">
   <img width="150" height="150" src="https://www.cqcore.uk/wp-content/uploads/2021/04/cropped-cropped-Capture-2.png">
 </p>
 <p>Google Dorking also known as Google Hacking, Advanced Searching or Boolean Searching is an excellent OSINT knowledge to have and will assist you with your OSINT research.
-Below are some resources you may find helpful.</p>
-<p>You will also find links to other search engines, advanced search options.</p>
+Below are some resources you may find helpful.You will also find links to other search engines, advanced search options.</p>
 <br></br>
 <table>
     <tr>